TryToPlay/TryToPlay/README.md

 My name is Prerit Gupta(aka TryToPlay/TryTwoPlay)

-I'm familiar with c, c++, Java and Python with most experience in Python.
+I'm familiar with C, C++, Java and Python with most experience in Python.

 Contact me with email:tryproductions2@gmail.com or with instagram:@trytwoplay